Judge has doubts on voter privacy in Arizona recount

 Fann, the Senate president, blamed the media for the need for increased security at the venue after a television reporter entered the facility and walked right up to the ballots without being challenged.
 She also said in an interview Tuesday on KTAR radio that the media is getting regular briefings and is allowed some access.

 That’s not accurate.
-Former Arizona Secretary of State Ken Bennett, who is serving as the Senate’s liaison to the private auditors and charged with talking to the media, has not allowed media in to observe the process and has not briefed the media since the day before the recount began on Friday.
+Former Arizona Secretary of State Ken Bennett, who is serving as the Senate’s liaison to the private auditors and charged with talking to the media, but not briefed the media since the day before the recount began on Friday.
+The media was only allowed in with major restrictions on Friday, but Bennett agreed to allow them to return Monday.

 Bennett has scheduled a briefing for Tuesday evening.